greywillfade/theworld/japan/index.md

 ## Take cash
 This may sound stupid, but with many people carrying less cash at home, I've also encountered people who go abroad with nothing but a credit card.
 If you're going to Japan, I _don't_ advise this.
 Sure, for many things - shopping, hotels, train tickets, some restaurants, you'll be able to get around absolutely fine on cards.
 But if you have absolutely none you'll start to notice that you're a bit restricted in some places - smaller shops and restaurants often only take cash, and of course you'll want to hoarde your 100 yen coins for gacha machines!

+## Eating
+So much has been written about the abundance of incredible food available to you in Japan.
+Each region has its own specialities, and you'll have more than enough to keep you busy.
+Excellent food can be found everywhere from combini snacks, to chains, to Michelin Starred places.

+With vending machine places, put your money in first, press things to match the food you've probably seen in the window or on a sign, take the tickets and pass them to the chef or whoever comes to the table.

 ## Get a local SIM
 If you're coming from the UK, roaming in Japan tends to be _expensive_.
 However, you're absolutely going to want data (and not just for all of those Instagram shots) - it's going to be a huge help for maps, getting around on public transport, and translation.
 The first time I went to Japan I used a printed street atlas and failed to find tons of things - Google Maps will make your life so much easier!